wjhlab/BreastMetIMC/README.md

 All raw MCD data files are available on 10.5281/zenodo.10688895 Also available on Zenodo repository is the file "backup_output.rds", which contains fully annotated data frame that can be loaded onto the R script to generate the figures published in the manuscript.
-In `Input_files`, there are two processed tables that can be loaded to generate heatmaps from Figure 5D.
+In `Input_files`, there are metadata, panel, and merge (annotation) files, as well as two processed tables that can be loaded to generate heatmaps from Figure 5D.

 ## R scripts